What you need to whiten teeth at home

 Teeth whitening is a topical treatment that makes teeth appear brighter and whiter by removing stains or discoloration.

 Most teeth whitening products, such as Crest Whitestrips, contain hydrogen peroxide or carbamide peroxide as active ingredients.
 These ingredients may remove surface and deep-set stains on teeth.
-Some newer teeth whitening products use activated charcoal, which according to Healthline, is mildly abrasive and may absorb some types of stains.
+Some newer teeth whitening products use activated charcoal, which is mildly abrasive and may absorb some types of stains.

 Teeth whitening results